Introduction

 Here is an example of a choice type in F#:

-type LensType =
+A value of type LensType

-A value of type LensType type is either a value of type PrimeLens called Prime, or a value of type ZoomLens called Zoom.
+.
 If that sounds vague, don’t worry - we’ll be using a choice type in the rest of this blog series, and it will become obvious very soon what a choice type is.

-All of these types are monomorphic types.
+types.
 This means that once you define the composite type, its shape is fixed in the sense that the types of all the members are known.

-Most of these languages usually also provide an array type, which allows you to encode an ordered set of typed values.
-For example, an int array allows you to store an ordered set of int values.
+values.
 This is generally presented as an integral part of the language, but from a type-theoretic perspective, they are a special case of a kind of type called polymorphic or parametric types.

 Several advanced languages, F# included, do not provide arrays as an awkward special case in the language.
 They offer a full-blown range of types which are parametric in nature.
-A polymorphic type can be viewed as a kind of template which returns a type that is parametrized by one or more type arguments.
+A polymorphic type can be viewed as a kind of template which returns a type that is parametrized by one or more type argument

 Here is an example of a polymorphic type in F#:

-The type definition describes a type called Maybe with a type argument 't.
-We can now write generic code for functionality that doesn’t depend on the actual type that will be passed in as a type argument to the Maybe type.
+.
+We can now write generic code for functionality that doesn’t depend on the actual type that will be passed in as a type argument to the Maybe

 These types are very useful in general, but this characteristic - that it enables generic programming dependent only on the behaviour of the generic type - allows us to build type structures that have a mathematical foundation and exploit the reasonability that this brings.

-One intuition we can have is that the Maybe type augments the 't type argument, allowing us to encode the presence or absence of a value of type 't.
+.
 We might see references to augmented types in future, and this is the intuition we should apply.

 Advanced Concepts

-The idea that you can construct types parametrically is not limited to examples like Maybe.
-For example, what happens if we want the 't in Maybe<'t> to have type arguments of its own?
+to have type arguments of its own?
 This type calculus is a rich and exciting area to study in its own right, and these types have a correspondingly profound impact on the expressivity and reasonability of the programs that they enable.

 It is way outside the scope of these posts - and indeed, one would have to leave all of .NET to encounter a language that support types more complex than the ones we have already encountered!